 yields the maximum conversion efficiency that could be achieved in either configuration.
 Hence we see in Fig.\,\ref{fig:sym_vs_non} (b) for the typical PCF that the possible conversion efficiency is high for only a small range of source wavelengths.
 On the other hand, the PCF that exhibits a high degree of group velocity symmetry results in wide-ranging overlap between the phase matching and fixed-pump functions and high conversion efficiency over a broad wavelength range as shown in Fig.\ref{fig:sym_vs_non} (d).
 Therefore we see that, by maintaining group velocity symmetry over an unusually wide range of wavelengths, simply through tuning $\lambda_\text{q}$ any source wavelength between 800\,nm and 1.3\,$\upmu$m may be efficiently converted to the same target wavelength at 1.55\,$\upmu$m in a single section of PCF.

-In order to access the ultra-tunable capabilties of this BS-FWM conversion scheme, it is necessary to match precisely the fixed pump wavelength $\lambda_\text{p}$ to the PCF parameters.
-If this is not achieved, the loci of points in Fig.\ref{fig:sym_vs_non} (c) will not intersect and efficient BS-FWM will not be achieved.
-In a typical PCF fabrication cycle, it is reasonable to expect that the target parameters of pitch and $d/\Lambda$ can be achieved to better than $\pm$1\% \cite{Francis-Jones2016Characterisation-of-longitudinal-variation}.
-In Fig.\,\ref{fig:designvariation} we see the effect that such changes in the PCF design parameters have on the value of $\lambda_\text{p}$ required to achieve ultra-tunable frequency conversion.
-We can see that the fixed pump wavelength $\lambda_\text{p}$ can be tuned to compensate for moderate discrepancies in fabrication, so long as the PCF design remains within the symmetric regions indicated by Fig.\,\ref{fig:symmetric}.
+In order to access the ultra-tunable capabilities of this BS-FWM conversion scheme, it is necessary to match precisely the fixed pump wavelength $\lambda_\text{p}$ to the PCF parameters.
+If this is not achieved, the loci of points in Fig.\,\ref{fig:sym_vs_non}(c) will not intersect and efficient BS-FWM will not be achieved.
+In Fig.\,\ref{fig:designvariation} we analyse the effects the inevitable fabrication discrepancies in the PCF parameters will have on phase matching in a nominal ultra-tunable BS-FWM PCF design.
+This is parameterised in terms of the change in the value of $\lambda_\text{p}$ required to compensate for the shift in phase matching and achieve frequency conversion to the target wavelength.
+Here we consider discrepancies in the target parameters of pitch and $d/\Lambda$ in a typical PCF fabrication cycle; for example up to $\pm$1\% was measured in Ref.~\cite{Francis-Jones2016Characterisation-of-longitudinal-variation}, though we anticipate the designs presented here would achieve improved tolerances as the larger diameter of the holes yields better control in fabrication \cite{Wadsworth2005Hole-inflation-and-tapering}.
+The results in Fig.\,\ref{fig:designvariation} emphasise that PCF designs can remain within the symmetric regions indicated in Fig.\,\ref{fig:symmetric} subject to the anticipated small discrepancies in fabrication, and that BS-FWM operation can be maintained across a wide range of source wavelengths due to the capability of the fixed pump wavelength $\lambda_\text{p}$ to be tuned to achieve phase matching to the desired target wavelength.